• If you’re an NBA GM most things revolve around whether you’re buying low and selling high.

 SPORTSETHOS PROMO ALERT

 Hey guys, if you’re playing fantasy sports (and you enjoy winning) this is one of the best times of the year to sign up for our premium products.
-The All Sport FantasyPass is at a crazy low price and it gets you the NFL Draft Guide right now (get a free peak here) and the Bruski 150 a few months from now so you can win at everything … the same way we run circles around the NBA ecosystem year after year with these free agency ranks.
+The All Sport FantasyPass is at a crazy low price and it gets you the NFL Draft Guide right now (get a free peek here) and the Bruski 150 a few months from now so you can win at everything … the same way we run circles around the NBA ecosystem year after year with these free agency ranks.

 Our NFL and MLB departments are doing the same stuff that we did at RotoWorld building out the fantasy sports industry.